 What is sexual health?

 DotS the definition of sexual health may vary.
-In Redefining Sexual Health for Benefits Throughout Life the World Health Organization (WHO) explain “WHO’s working definition of sexual health emphasizes a positive and respectful approach to sexuality and sexual relationships, that is much more than just physical – one that cannot be separated from sexual well-being”:
+In World Sexual Health Day: From the Absence of Disease To Well-Being: The Continuum of Sexual Health the World Health Organization (WHO) explain “The World Health Organization (WHO) working definition of sexual health emphasises a positive and respectful approach to sexuality and sexual relationships, one that cannot be separated from sexual well-being”:

 “Sexual health is a state of physical, emotional, mental and social well-being related to sexuality; it is not merely the absence of disease, dysfunction or infirmity.